tkriik/libarrow/README.md

 The vector and matrix modules are nearing completion while the quaternion module is still well underway.
 No comprehensive tests and benchmarks have been written either.
 I would not recommend using this library yet.

 ## Requirements
+* GNU Make
-Clang or GCC with support for vector extensions.
+* Clang or GCC with support for vector extensions.

 ## Notes
 * The 2D single-precision vector takes 16 bytes when compiled with GCC on a 32-bit platform due to certain x86-specific floating-point conventions.